def-fun/rtm2/README.md

 + optimize network transfer, for example, transfer changed area only.
 + alarms or vibrate your device(mobile phone) when motion detected.
 + beautify web page
++ face recognition, YOLO, and so on

-I'm not familiar with `html` `js` and `css`, and have little experience in programing.
-So, current web page is very ugly, and many function haven't been finished.
-I hope someone could help me :)
+I'm have little experience in programing.
+So, current web page is ugly, and many function haven't been finished.
+I hope you can help me :)
+Pull requests are welcome.

 ## Similar_works
 https://www.pyimagesearch.com/2019/04/15/live-video-streaming-over-network-with-opencv-and-imagezmq/